hkotb/fastpace/README.md

 - `--output_file`: The path to the output fasta file.
 (Required)
 - `--draw_logo`: Draw sequence logo of the best peptide or the peptide passed by --sequence.
 (Optional)
 - `--sequence`: Draw sequence logo of this peptide.
 (Optional)
 - `--num_reruns`: Number of times to rerun the algorithm before returning the results.
+This is useful for identifying multiple motifs.
+For instance, to discover a second motif after masking the first one found, set 'num_reruns' to 2.
 (Default: 1)
 - `--refine`: Flag to run the refinement.
 (Default: 1)

 #### Examples